Kano Fujihira

-Kano Fujihira (藤平 華乃, Fujihira Kano) is a Japanese dancer, singer, model, and actress.
+Kano Fujihira (藤平 華乃, Fujihira Kano) is a Japanese singer, dancer, model, and actress.
 She is best known as a member of the girl group @onefive.
 She is a former member of the idol group Sakura Gakuin and a former support dancer for the metal band Babymetal.
 She is represented by the talent agency Amuse Inc. and is signed with the record label Avex Trax.

 Biography

-In 2013, Fujihira auditioned as a model in a photo shoot by Kids-Tokei.
-She subsequently appeared in the May issue of the magazine De-View, and was recruited by the Amuse Kids division of the talent agency Amuse Inc.
+Fujihira became interested in entertaining people because she wanted to make her sick grandfather smile.
+In 2013, she auditioned as a model in a photo shoot by Kids-Tokei.
+She subsequently appeared in the May issue of the magazine De-View, and was recruited by the Amuse Kids division of the talent agency Amuse Inc. in April 2014.

 On May 6, 2015, Fujihira joined the Japanese idol group Sakura Gakuin during the Sakura Gakuin 2015 Transfer Ceremony, along with fellow transfer-ins Soyoka Yoshida, Momoko Okazaki, Mirena Kurosawa, Maaya Asō, and Marin Hidaka.
 On November 12 and 13, 2016, she participated in the Sakura Gakuin Festival 2016 held at the Maihama Amphitheater in Chiba Prefecture, and became a member of the Sakura Gakuin sub-unit Sleepiece.

-On December 15, 2017, Fujihira began appearing regularly on the television show Bitworld, which was broadcast on NHK Educational TV.
+On December 15, 2017, Fujihira began appearing regularly as Note-chan on the television show Bitworld, which was broadcast on NHK Educational TV.

 On May 6, 2018, at the Sakura Gakuin 2018 Transfer Ceremony held at the Nakano Zero Hall, Fujihira became the second Performance Chairman of Sakura Gakuin.
 On May 6, 2019, at the Sakura Gakuin 2019 Transfer Ceremony held at the Bunkyo Civic Center, she became the ninth Student Council President of the group.

 In June 2019, Fujihira became one of the three rotating support dancers, called the Avengers, for the kawaii metal band Babymetal, along with Momoko Okazaki and Riho Sayashi.
 As Babymetal was originally a trio, after the departure of founding member Yui Mizuno, the support dancers would take turns filling the role of a third dancer.
-Fujihira performed alongside the two permanent members of Babymetal at the time, Suzuka Nakamoto and Moa Kikuchi, on the second day of the concert titled Babymetal Awakens: The Sun Also Rises on June 29, 2019, at the Yokohama Arena.
-She also performed as the support dancer on the second day of the concert Babymetal Arises: Beyond The Moon: Legend M on July 7, 2019, at Portmesse Nagoya.
+Fujihira performed alongside the two permanent members of Babymetal at the time, Suzuka Nakamoto and Moa Kikuchi, on the second day of the concerts titled Babymetal Awakens: The Sun Also Rises on June 29, 2019, at the Yokohama Arena.
+She also performed as the support dancer on the second day of the Babymetal Arises: Beyond The Moon: Legend M concerts on July 7, 2019, at Portmesse Nagoya.
 On December 27, 2019, Fujihira performed with Babymetal on Music Station Ultra Super Live 2019, a live broadcast on TV Asahi.
 Finally, on January 25 and 26, 2020, she performed at the Legend: Metal Galaxy concerts held at the Makuhari Messe.
 Fujihira, in the role of an Avenger, appeared in the live music videos for the Babymetal songs "Pa Pa Ya!!", "Elevator Girl", and "Shanti Shanti Shanti".